 A street food or food truck business is a relatively cheap business to start-up.
-There are no expensive rents, business rates, utility bills or running costs that are associated with a bricks and mortar restaurant.
+There are no expensive rents, business rates, utility bills or running costs that are associated with a brick and mortar restaurant.

-These savings can therefore be passed on to the consumer, making street food very affordable and one of the main advantages of street food.
+These savings can, therefore, be passed on to the consumer, making street food very affordable and one of the main advantages of street food.

 2. There is a wide selection of street foods